Underwater Archaeologist, Shipwreck Historian, Author, Treasure Hunter, & Award-Winning Cartographer

 He has been shot at, buried in cave-ins, tangled in fishing nets, pinned under wreckage, run out of air, lost inside a wreck, and bitten by fish while pursuing his quests.

-The State of South Carolina’s recent claim of ownership to the Civil War submarine Hunley rested in part on Spence’s 1970 discovery of that vessel and his subsequent gift of his salvage rights to it to the State.
+The State of South Carolina’s claim of ownership to the Civil War submarine Hunley was based on Spence’s 1970 discovery of that vessel and his subsequent gift of his salvage rights to it to the State.
 Spence’s gift of his rights was made in September of 1995 at the official request of the Attorney General of South Carolina and the South Carolina Hunley Commission.

 As an historian, Spence believes the biggest key to success on any expedition is the archival research that precedes it.
 Spence calls historical research “his drug of choice” and says, “In today’s world, time is the most expensive part of a salvage expedition.
 Man-hours spent in the archives can cut hundreds of thousands of dollars worth of time from the field phase of most projects.”